 A moistened burlap sack makes for an effective scorpion trap.
 Simply wet the sack and place in scorpion trouble areas like basements, attics or just outside your home.
 Leave the bag opened and in place overnight and check it in the morning (be extremely careful when checking both inside and underneath the bag—scorpions pack a nasty sting!).
 Repeat this process until you no longer see scorpions in or around your home & lawn.

-Lavender, cinnamon, peppermint and cedar are all essential oils said to deter scorpions.
+Lavender, cinnamon, peppermint and cedarwood are all essential oils said to deter scorpions.
 These can be diluted with a carrier oil (or smaller amounts of water) and sprayed along scorpion problem areas and entry points—such as baseboards, windowsills, doorways, and around the perimeter of your home.